Fingask railway station

-Fingask railway station, Fingask Platform railway station or Fingask Halt railway station was situated in the Fingask area of Aberdeenshire, Scotland, on a short branch, known as the Inverury and Old Meldrum Junction Railway, from Inverurie to Old Meldrum.
-It served Fingask Castle and the surrounding farms, etc., in this rural area.
+Fingask railway station, also known as Fingask Platform and later Fingask Halt, was a railway station in the Fingask area of Aberdeenshire, Scotland.
+It was situated on the short branch line of the Inverury and Old Meldrum Junction Railway between Inverurie and Oldmeldrum, and served Fingask Castle and the surrounding rural district.

 History

 Originally known as "Fingask", it was formally designated "Fingask Platform" from 1907 to 1924 and finally "Fingask Halt" from 1924 to 1931.
-In 1886 timetable the designation was however "Fingask Platform".
+In the 1886 timetable, the designation was "Fingask Platform".
 It was one of only two intermediate stops on the line.

-The station lay at 244 feet above sea level on a section of the single track line, that for down trains presented a climb that was not too challenging, but it was continuous.
+The station lay at 244 feet above sea level on a section of single track that, for down trains, presented a climb that was not especially challenging but was continuous.
 No signals or sidings were present and a gated minor road crossed the line giving passengers access.
 The short wooden platform lay on the northern side of the line in front of the Lochter Burn and had just a simple wooden shelter with a window and the name 'Fingask' on the front.
 A photograph appeared on 26 May 1926 in the Glasgow Bulletin and the articles title read "A Station Without a Staff".

-A station had originally been provided at Muirtown where the vice-chairman of the Oldmeldrum Company lived, half a mile away, however by 1866 trains were calling at the new Fingask Station.
+A station had originally been provided at Muirtown, where the vice-chairman of the Oldmeldrum Company lived, half a mile away.
+By 1866, however, trains were calling at the new Fingask station.
 At first tickets were not issued for the station and passengers from Oldmeldrum had to pay a fare to Inverurie and vice versa.

 The line itself remained open to freight until its official closure on 3 January 1966.
 Nothing now remains of the station and the trackbed is used to the west as a field access.